 |Basis of comparison||Lease||Rent|

-|Parties involved||In the lease agreement, the parties involved are termed as the lessor and the lessee.||In rent, these parties are
+|Parties involved||In the lease agreement, the parties involved are termed as the lessor and the lessee.||The parties involved in rent are known as land

 lord and tenant.

-lesser gets an option to buy an asset by paying|
+|Buying Offers||In case of financial lease at the end of the lease contract, the lesser gets an option to buy an asset by paying|

 its current value.

-|In rent, no such option is provided
+|No such option is provided to the tenant.|

-Lease financing is the best option for those who cannot raise their fund with debt financing.
+Lease financing is the best option for those who cannot raise the fund with debt financing.
 Companies having excess assets can lease their assets to the companies those who require such assets.
 Thus leasing becomes constructive for both the parties the lessor and the lessee.